Natural Flavors Ain’t Natural

 Coffee ice cream without the coffee.

-The difference between Artificial and Natural Flavors.
+The (only) difference between Artificial and Natural Flavors.

 Legally they can create Artificial or Natural Flavors from: